VyperGroup/specifications-v4/BareServerV4.md

 ## Bare Response Headers

 - Access-Control-Allow-Origin: If X-Bare-Origin was provided, it will look in its records to find all of the proxy site instances that the bare server allows to use.
 If the domain matches, it would set Access-Control-Allow-Origin to the domain that is allowed.
 Otherwise it would be denied, and it will return "Deny".
 If bare security is disabled, it is set to "\*".
 Normally you would list multiple origins, but this would leak all your proxy site instances.
-Although you can ignore Access-Control-Allow-Origin on the server, nobody would want to make a proxy to proxy a bare server.
-That would require more bandwidth than a bare server would require, making it a horrible idea for leechers, In my bare servers, I will provide syncing with Dispenser for this.
+In my bare servers, I will provide syncing with Dispenser for this.
 - TODO: ...